 - The request to withdraw from the event occurs on or before the day entry closes.

 - There is someone on the wait list to fill the vacancy created by your withdrawal if the request occurs after March 31.
 (If there is no one on the wait list at the time of withdrawal, but someone joins the wait list later, we will issue refunds in the order requested.)

 - We will withhold $25 from refunds for withdrawals requested on or before April 1 and $100 from refunds for withdrawals requested after that date.

 Important: If you own a dog, be sure to read the rules on dogs before entering.
-Dogs are not allowed at the start/finish site at all.
+Dogs are not allowed at the start/finish site.

 Wait List: We will maintain a wait list.
 Our experience is that many people will move from the wait list to the entrants list.
 This movement occurs slowly at first, but then much faster as the date of the run approaches.
 More information on chances of getting off the wait list and into the starting field.

 About the Entry Process

 The system is a two step process.
 You fill out the application, we have a lottery and, if you "win," you come back to the Web site to pay the entry fee.
 If you "lose" the lottery, you can join the wait list.
 Please at least skim this page before you start the entry process.